-Bankrate can help you find a balance-transfer deal based on your credit rating.
+Bankrate experts can help you find balance transfer credit card deals based on your credit rating.

 Use balance transfers to your advantage, especially if you can qualify for a zero-percent or low-interest rate offer.
 But make sure you understand how balance transfer fees work and how long an introductory rate lasts.

 If your credit card company charges 3 percent to transfer $5,000, it costs you $150.
 If you don’t pay off the balance before the introductory period is over, you’ll end up paying interest on that $150 as well.

 Consider dusting off an alternate credit card if it has a favorable interest rate and a low balance.

 “If you already have another card you are saving for a rainy day, use it occasionally, as it might not be renewed if it is inactive for long periods of time,” Sherry says.

 Make sure you read and understand the terms of any credit card offer.
 One late payment could result in your introductory rate skyrocketing to a much higher variable rate or a default interest rate.

 Search beyond big banks